GermanAcademicWeb/GAW-OpenData/index.md

 - Can clusters of highly connected institutions be identified?
 - Are there central players in the German academic web?
 - Had the excellence initiative or has the excellence strategy an impact on the web presence of universities?

-- How did outside communication on web presences changed in the face of the COVID-19 pandemic?
+- How did public communication of web site change in the face of the COVID-19 pandemic?

 ## About
 The project is in part supported by the German Federal Ministry of Education and Research (BMBF) in the [REGIO](https://www.regio-project.org/) project (grant no. 01PU17012D).